Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfsdeleteproject-cmd.md

 	If the specified project contains a large amount of work item data, the deletion might not finish within the timeout period.
 	To solve this problem, see Increase the Time-Out Period, and then run TFSDeleteProject again.

-### Phase 2: TFSDeleteProject Deletes Project Web Sites
+### Phase 2: TFSDeleteProject deletes project web sites

 In the second phase, TFSDeleteProject deletes the following data: